mtklar/butane/README.md

 # butane

 This repository comprises code that simulates the dynamics of a butane molecule as described in [^1] first for the [original system](/original_system.nb) and second for the [homogenised system](/homogenised_system.nb).
-To combine the two animations into one, as presemted below, use [this](/create_animation.nb).
+To combine the two animations into one, as presented below, use [this](/create_animation.nb).

+Note: The initial conditions are the same in both systems, but the respective dynamics diverge considerably over time.

 ![Animation](/animation/animation.gif)